 - Use meaningful and engaging visuals: content rich with visuals tend to be shared more.
 This engagement increases the probability of your pieces reaching the right audience who can convert.
 These visuals may include, but are not limited to, graphs, charts, photos, screenshots, graphics and so on.

 - Have a convincing and unneglegtible CTA: the placement, design and wording of your CTAs all play a part in your conversions.
 You may have a CTA both at the start and at the end of your content to ensure it’s viewed.
 Even if the reader leaves before engaging.

-Content marketing sounds big and scary.
+Content analytics sounds big and scary.
 It involves SEO, metric tracking, constant questioning, and the right tools.
 Knowing and thinking about all of these aspects is hard, but implementing the tips I’ve provided above will set you on the right foot and show you that there’s nothing to be afraid of.
 The only tricky part is keeping in mind your business’s ideal customer profiles, goals, and status while using the metrics and tools above.

 When done correctly, content can simultaneously educate customers about a SaaS-related issue and your product.
 Thus, content marketing creates awareness around your brand and builds a reputation for being a wise voice in the industry.

 It depends on your strategy and the tools you use.
 You can compare and contrast the price range by looking at the tools outlined in this article.